 The curriculum and training were designed by a team of leading creative arts therapists (board certified and/or registered mental health professionals with dual training in the arts) and informed with input from an array of UCLA departments, such as Alzheimer’s/dementia, child psychiatry, neuro-oncology, nursing education, and spiritual care.

-Since Spring 2016, we have trained first-year medical students at the David Geffen School of Medicine at UCLA, as well as UCLA undergraduates, some of whom have also been volunteering with homeless veterans and teens through the student-run UCLA Creative Minds Project, with which we partner.
-The medical students have been serving patients at Ronald Reagan UCLA Medical Center on the 6-North floor, with brain tumor, stroke, and traumatic brain injury patients.
+Since Spring 2016, we have trained first-year medical students at the David Geffen School of Medicine at UCLA, which has enabled them to serve patients with brain tumor, stroke, and traumatic brain injury at Ronald Reagan UCLA Medical Center.
+We have also trained UCLA undergraduates, who have been volunteering with homeless veterans and teens through the student-run UCLA Creative Minds Project, with which we partner.

 We have also trained a team of 35 mental health professionals affiliated with the Los Angeles County Department of Mental Health Older Adult Services, who are using the MedSEA tools during their home visits with older adults.

 Our two-day fall training will take place over the weekend of 11/4-11/5.
 For more information on this session, click here.

 “So good.
 Very interactive and engaging.” – UCLA student trainee